-NOTE: Whether installing a new crankshaft or reinstalling the original, refer to the bearing selection charts (see "Crankshaft Main Bearing Selection" and "Connecting Rod Bearing Selection" procedures in this chapter).
+NOTE: Whether installing a new crankshaft or reinstalling the original, refer to the bearing selection charts (see Crankshaft Main Bearing Selection, page 3.61 and Connecting Rod Bearing Selection, page 3.61 procedures in this chapter).

 - 1. Rotate the engine so the cylinder is facing down. - Clean the bearing bore surfaces of upper crankcase (main bearings), connecting rods and connecting rod caps. - 3.
 Align tab of new main bearing (Item 1) with the slot in main bearing bore of crankcase.
 Press bearing insert firmly into place.
 Repeat for all main bearings. - 4.
 Align tab of new connecting rod bearings (Item 2) with the slot in the connecting rod stem and connecting rod end cap.
 Press bearing insert firmly into place.
 Repeat for the other connecting rod.